textcreationpartnership/A02099/README.md

 ##Content Summary##

 #####Front#####

-Greenes farewell to folly Sent to courtiers and schollers as a president to warne them from the vain
+1. TO THE HONORABLE MINDED GENTLEMAN, Robert Carey, Esquire: Robert Greene wisheth as many good fortunes as the honor of his thoughts doe merite.

+1. TO THE GENTLEMEN Students of both Vniuersities health.

 #####Body#####

+1. Greene his farewell to Follie.

-1. The Tale of Peratio.
+    _ The Tale of Peratio.

+1. The second discourse of Folly.

-1. THE TALE OF Cosimo.
+    _ THE TALE OF Cosimo.

-1. Nynus Monarch of Egypt.
+    _ Nynus Monarch of Egypt.

-1. Semyramis the faithfull wife of poore Maenon.
+    _ Semyramis the faithfull wife of poore Maenon.

+1. The third discourse of Follie.

-1. Bernardinos Tale.
+    _ Bernardinos Tale.

 **Types of content**